rafaelpsilva07/composipy/README.md

 # Overview

 **mimo_composipy** is a python library to calculate composite plates using the classical laminate theory.
 This library is designed to be simple, userfriendly and helpfull.
-Now, you can perform a composite plate buckling calculation using 4 lines of python code.
+Now, you can perform a composite plate buckling calculation using a few lines of python code.

 This library is a creation of the **Techmimo project**, it is for learning purposes.